cocur/background-process/README.md

 Installation
 ------------

-The recommended way of installing BcBackgroundProcess is through [Composer](http://getcomposer.org):
+The recommended way of installing BraincraftedBackgroundProcess is through [Composer](http://getcomposer.org):

     {
         "require": {